Your Taste Buds Will Love Tallahassee

 On the east side of town just off I-10, Backwoods Crossing is a true farm-to-table restaurant run by two brothers who grew up in the area and know its local produce, seafood and livestock best.
 From soft shell crabs and smoked sausage to locally harvested blueberries and eggs fresh from the chickens in the on-site coop.
 There’s even a 3.5-acre farm on the restaurant’s property, and a Garden Creations menu that changes weekly depending upon what Mother Nature (with the help of local farmers) blesses the restaurant with.

 With Apalachicola so close by, it’s no wonder Tallahassee is home to some of the freshest oysters around.
 Shell Oyster Bar, a local staple since 1945, serves up fresh oysters in a simple, no-frills restaurant treasured by local seafood fans.
 Meanwhile, Bird’s Aphrodisiac Oyster Shack takes a decidedly more modern approach, serving the same delicious oysters, but with a side of live music, karaoke and plenty of outdoor seating to boot.

-Opening at the end of June 2018, Mimi’s Table will feature classic French, Italian, and Southern style dishes.
-The menu will change daily in accordance with the season and focus on locally and regionally sourced products including fresh pasta, bread, fish, and desserts.
-This new restaurant will be located at 1311 Miccosukee Road, and will be open Tuesday – Saturday.
+Mimi’s Table features classic French, Italian, and Southern-style dishes.
+The menu changes daily in accordance with the season with a focus on locally and regionally sourced products including fresh pasta, bread, fish, and desserts.
+Located at 1311 Miccosukee Road, and open Tuesday – Saturday from 5pm-10pm.